 Chronic appendicitis can have milder symptoms that last for a long time, and that disappear and reappear.
 It can go undiagnosed for several weeks, months, or years.

-Acute appendicitis has more severe symptoms that appear suddenly within 24 to 48 hours.
+Acute appendicitis has more severe symptoms that appear suddenly within .
 Acute appendicitis requires immediate treatment.

 The cause of chronic appendicitis is often unknown.
 Inflammation and obstruction of the appendix are sometimes the cause.